autodesk-platform-services/aps-power-automate-tools/docs/part2-model-derivative/index.md

-# Part 2: Model Derivatives
+# Part 2: Model Derivative Actions

 In this part of the tutorial you will:

-- Add actions to the connector for interacting with the APS Model Derivative service
+- Add actions to the connector for interacting with the [Model Derivative](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview) service
-- Create an action to list all model views for a given design
+- Create an action to [list all model views](https://aps.autodesk.com/en/docs/model-derivative/v2/reference/http/metadata/urn-metadata-GET/) for a given design
-- Create an action to list element properties for a specific model view
+- Create an action to [list element properties](https://aps.autodesk.com/en/docs/model-derivative/v2/reference/http/metadata/urn-metadata-guid-properties-GET/) for a specific model view
 - Test these actions using a model URN and a view GUID from ACC

 ## List model views